-Lock washers work on the nut side of the fastener, supplying added tension to an assembly to help prevent nuts and bolts from turning, slipping, and coming loose due to vibration and torque.
-Thus, their use is common in the transportation industry and on commercial products such as washing machines where vibration is a significant factor.
+Lock washers work on the fastener's nut side, supplying added tension to an assembly to help prevent nuts and bolts from turning, slipping, and coming loose due to vibration and torque.
+Thus, their use is common in the transportation industry and on commercial products such as washing machines, where vibration is a significant factor.

 There are many types of lock washers, each functioning differently depending on the application.
 However, the basic concept of holding the nut and bolt in place is the same.